October 2nd, 2020

-Since my last update about the situation in Portugal regarding Covid-19 and international travel, there have been a few changes.
-Enough to warrant a fresh article, at any rate.
-From now on, my intention is to update this one when I hear of significant changes so I’ll change the date accordingly, which will allow you to see how current the information is.
+Read on for information about the situation in Portugal regarding Covid-19 and international travel.
+My intention is to update this article when I hear of significant changes so I’ll change the date accordingly, which will allow you to see how current the information is.

 Borders, flights and quarantine